JereKuusela/valheim-dev/publish/README.md

 Keybindings now work with modifier keys ([key codes](https://docs.unity3d.com/ScriptReference/KeyCode.html)).

-- `bind [keycode] [value] [keys=]`: Adds a new key binding with modifier keys.
+- `bind [keycode,modifier1,modifier2,...] [command] [parameter]`: Adds a new key binding with modifier keys.
 	- `bind j god`: Toggles god mode when pressing J.
-	- `bind j god keys=leftalt`: Toggles god mode when pressing J while left alt is down.
+	- `bind j,leftalt god`: Toggles god mode when pressing J while left alt is down.
-	- `bind j god keys=-leftalt`: Toggles god mode when pressing J while left alt is not down.
+	- `bind j,-leftalt god`: Toggles god mode when pressing J while left alt is not down.
-	- `bind j god keys=leftalt,h`: Toggles god mode when pressing J while both left alt and h are down.
+	- `bind j,leftalt,h god`: Toggles god mode when pressing J while both left alt and h are down.
+	- `bind j god keys=leftalt,h`: Same as above but with an alternative way.

+Mouse wheel allows binding too with custom keycode `wheel` (internally uses the `none` keycode).
+It's important to use modifier keys because the binding will block build rotation.

+The mouse wheel appends the wheel direction and amount to the command.
+For example `bind wheel,o say` would say 0.1 or -0.1 in the chat when scrolling the mouse wheel while pressing the O key.

-After removing this mod, these binds very likely stop working or lead to unexpected behavior.
+Note: After removing this mod, these binds very likely stop working or lead to unexpected behavior.
 Recommended to clear all binds with the `resetbinds` command.

 ## Command aliasing